-- The Charles Dickens School is committed to ensure that develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our learners and staff. - The Charles Dickens School will follow relevant guidance in Keeping Children Safe in Education 2020 (Section 3 'Safer Recruitment') and from The Disclosure and Barring Service (DBS): - The governing body and leadership team are responsible for ensuring that the School follows safe recruitment processes outlined within guidance. - The School maintains an accurate Single Central Record (SCR) in line with statutory guidance. - The governing body will ensure that there is at least one of the persons who conducts an interview has completed safer recruitment training. - The Charles Dickens School are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings. - We will ensure that all staff and volunteers have read the staff code of conduct and acceptable usage policy and understand that their behaviour and practice must be in line with it.
+- Laleham Gap School is committed to ensure that develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our learners and staff. - Laleham Gap School will follow relevant guidance in Keeping Children Safe in Education 2020 (Section 3 'Safer Recruitment') and from The Disclosure and Barring Service (DBS): - The Governing Body and leadership team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance. - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - The Governing Body will ensure that there is at least one of the persons who conducts an interview has completed safer recruitment training. - Laleham Gap School are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings. - We will ensure that all staff and volunteers have read the staff behaviour policy/code of conduct and understand that their behaviour and practice must be in line with it.